Taliik/crate-spark-pipeline/README.md

 ###### String Indexer

 Produces a model which automatically maps every text to a identifiable index.
-The human readable texts are stored and can be reused for convert results.
+The human readable texts are stored and can be reused for re-converting results.

 ###### Index To String